servicetitan/Stl.Fusion/README.md

 > best real-world analogy of how this approach works.
 > It allows to identify every product *([computed value])*
 > that uses certain ingredient *(another [computed value])*,
-> and consequently, even every buyer of a product *(UI control)* that uses certain ingredient.
+> and consequently, even every buyer of a product *(think UI control)* that uses certain ingredient.
-> So if you want every consumer to have the most up-to-date version of every product *(real-time UI)*
+> So if you want every consumer to have the most up-to-date version
-> they bought &ndash; the most up-to-date 🚗, 🤳, or 👠 &ndash;
+> of every product they bought *(think real-time UI)* &ndash;
-> lot traceability makes this possible.
+> the most up-to-date 🚗, 🤳, or 👠 &ndash; lot traceability makes this possible.
+>
 > And assuming every purchase order triggers the whole build chain and uses
 > the most recent ingredients, merely notifying the consumers they can buy
 > a newer version of their 📱 is enough.
 It's up to them to decide when to update -